VERIFY BEFORE RELYING

 Are practice tests useless for the Florida real estate exam?

 No. Practice tests are useful when they are fresh, timed, Florida-specific, scenario-based, and reviewed by topic.
 They become misleading when they are familiar, generic, untimed, or mostly definition-based.
+If you have been relying on a static practice test PDF, see practice test PDF vs timed practice for why the format matters.

 What practice score should I trust?